 While this has no relationship to the people paying (which is a little weird), it DOES have a lot of relationship to YOU, which is great.

-If you can take a good, clear look at your life and create an aspirational spending plan, you can get a decent sense of how much money you need or want to cover you (may I remind you, after you’ve set aside for taxes) — that, my friends, can be built around.
+If you can take a good, clear look at your life and create an aspirational spending plan, you can get a decent sense of how much money you need or want to cover you (may I remind you, after you’ve set aside for taxes) — that, my friends, can have a business model built around it.

-If you want to aim to have an after-taxes and costs income of $3,000/month, then walk backwards to
+If you want to aim to have an after-taxes and costs income of $4,000/month, then walk backwards to

-- Make an income plan > Understand how much revenue you need to bring into your business to pay for costs and taxes ($4,000? $5,000? more?)
+- Make an income plan > Understand how much revenue you need to bring into your business to pay for expenses and taxes ($5,000? $6,000? more?) and maybe even put a little into retirement

-- Make a business plan > Determine what you will do and/or sell to get that revenue.
+- Make a business model > Determine what you will do and/or sell to get that revenue.
 Walk dogs and run errands?
 Coach people?
 Consult?
-Exactly what will you do, for what kind of money?
+Exactly what will you do, for what kind of money, and using what of your sweet time?

 I walk you through both of these step-by-step in the Pricing for Sustainability course, along with a way to take this information, learn from it, and integrate a sliding scale plan that will work for you 🙂